-Smoke bomb photography is a great way to create a post-apocalyptic scene so consider suggesting a similarly-themed outfit to your models.
+Smoke bomb photography is a great way to create post-apocalyptic scenes so consider suggesting a similarly-themed outfit to your models.
 This can include gas masks, soldier uniforms, cyber-punk outfits, and more.

 Experiment With Colors

 There are two ways to go about smoke bomb photography.
-One, use a matching color to create a pleasing, yet interesting scene.
-Two, use a contrasting color to make the smoke pop and to give your scene a more fantasy-like look.
+One is to use a matching color to create a pleasing, yet interesting scene.
+The second one is to use a contrasting color to make the smoke pop and to give your scene a more fantasy-like look.
 The final choice is a matter of personal preference but you can and should experiment to see what works for you.